Capacity: Approximately 220ml

 Photos are of actual teapot.
 Only 1 available.

-This teapot was made of original ore lao zini (old purple clay) mined from No. 4 Mine in Huanglongshan Yixing.
-It has been aged for 8 years.
+This dicaoqing 底槽青 is original ore zisha (Yixing clay) from Huanglongshan Number 5 Mine.
+The clay has been aged for around 2 years.
 This clay is very versatile and is good for use with most kinds of tea.
-Click here for more information on zini and tea pairing with Yixing Teapots.

 This pot is known as "half-handmade" as the sculptor uses a molding tool to shape the body, and uses his hands for the handle, spout, holes, and smoothing out the body.
 In fact, no machine was used in it's shaping as the use of the tool is entirely manual.